Percival Austin Bramble

 Percival Austin Bramble (born January 24, 1931) is a politician from Montserrat.
 He served as the territory's Chief Minister from December 1970 to November 1978.
 Bramble is the son of William Henry Bramble, the island's first chief minister.
-While in office, Bramble helped pass laws to spur development on the island of Montserrat.
-Among his achievements in this area are the North Road connecting the northern end of the island with its eastern side.
-Also during his term, medication was made free at the point of delivery for all diabetics and hypertensives.
+His premiership introduced free medical care for the elderly and established the foundation of the island's modern social security system.
+In 1975 he persuaded the British to agree to a local speaker to preside over the Legislative Council.